roddsrod/web-proxy/README.md

  Point to https://YourServerIP and you should see the web proxy running (since it's a self signed certificate the browser will tell you it's an untrusted site, accept the risk and there you go).
  <br />
  <br />
- If you already have a web server running with php and SSL you can simply download and unzip the file prx.zip on your webserver and point to the location where you exctracted it.
+ If you already have a web server running with php and SSL, you can simply download and unzip the file prx.zip on your webserver and point to the location where you exctracted it.